dabdevs/patient-registration-api/README.md

 ## How to Use

+1. Register a user to receive a token using the `/api/v1/auth/register` endpoint by providing the required parameters in the request body.

-1. Register a new patient using the `/api/v1/register` endpoint by providing the required parameters in the request body.
+2. Register a new patient using the `/api/v1/register` endpoint by providing the required parameters in the request body.

-2. Upon successful registration, the patient's data will be stored in the database, and a confirmation email will be sent asynchronously to the provided email address.
+3. Upon successful registration, the patient's data will be stored in the database, and a confirmation email will be sent asynchronously to the provided email address.

-3. To retrieve patient information, use the `/api/v1/patients/{id}` endpoint, replacing `{id}` with the patient's ID.
+4. To retrieve patient information, use the `/api/v1/patients/{id}` endpoint, replacing `{id}` with the patient's ID.

 ## Contributing